Jimdo Website Builder Review - Summary

 Getting Started and Customization

-As mentioned before, it can take just a few minutes to go from having a blank space to a nearly complete website.
+As mentioned before, when you head to Jimdo, it can take just a few minutes to go from having a blank space to a nearly complete website.
 This is made possible by a smart, intuitive system based on several questions:

 - How do you want to create your website?